-Other common sources that leave a smoke odor include: burnt food, a fireplace or overheated appliance.
+Other common sources that leave a smoke odor include burnt food, a fireplace or an overheated appliance.

-If you’re a smoker or have had another type of smoke odor fill your home and want to find out how to get rid of smoke smell in house, try these home remedies below to see if they help.
+Regardless if you’re a smoker or have had any other type of smoke odor fill your home, you can find out how to get rid of smoke smell in house without painting by trying these home remedies below.

 If you are a smoker, another good tip is to keep a bowl of charcoal next to your ashtray so that it can work constantly to remove the smell.

-Another hidden smoke removing trick that is right under you nose without you knowing it is to use crumbled balls of newspaper in the rooms that have a bad smell.
+Another interesting trick for how to remove smoke smell in house (that is probably right under your nose) is to use crumbled balls of newspaper in the rooms that have a lingering odor.

-Newspapers have an excellent odor absorbing ability and are excellent for odors inside a kitchen.
+Newspapers have an excellent odor-absorbing ability and are excellent for smells inside a kitchen.

 Try this homemade cleaning concoction by mixing: